Conservative Prediction via Data-Driven Confidence Minimization: Detailed OOD Detection Results in the Regular Setting

 \begin{itemize} \item \textbf{Architecture}: For all experiments in this section, we use a WideResNet-40-2~\citep{wideresnet} network.

 \item \textbf{Hyper-parameters}: Outlier exposure and energy based fine-tuning uses 80 Million Tiny Images~\citep{80millionTinyImages} as the pseudo-OOD dataset.
 This dataset has been withdrawn because it contains derogatory terms as categories.
 Thus, for fair comparison, we use the pre-trained weights provided by these papers' authors for our experiments.
 For MSP, ODIN, Mahalanobis and energy score, we train our networks for 110 epochs with an initial learning rate of 0.1, weight decay of $5 \times 10^{-4}$, dropout 0.3 and batch size 128.
 ODIN and Mahalanobis require a small OOD validation set to tune hyper-parameters.
 Instead, we tune the hyper-parameters over the entire test set and report the best numbers, since we only want an upper bound on the performance of these methods.
 For ODIN, we try $T \in \{1, 10, 100, 1000\}$ and $\epsilon \in \{0.0, 0.0005, 0.001, 0.0014, 0.002, 0.0024, 0.005, 0.01, 0.05, 0.1, 0.2\}$ as our hyper-parameter search grid, and for Mahalanobis, we use the same hyper-parameter grid for $\epsilon$.
+For the WOODS baseline, we use all default hyperparameters, except that our setting uses an unlabeled auxiliary set with OOD proportion $\pi = 0.2$.
+We train with a learning rate of 0.001 and batch size of 128 for 100 epochs.
+We use an in-distribution penalty of 1.0, out-of-distribution penalty of 1.0, classification penalty of 1.0, false alarm cutoff of 0.05, learning rate for updating lambda of 1.0, tolerance for the loss constraint of 2.0, multiplicative factor of 1.5 for the penalty method, and constraint tolerance of 0.0.
 For our method, we pre-train our network for 100 epochs with the same setup, and fine-tune the network with our modified loss objective for 10 epochs using the same setting, except we use a initial learning rate of 0.001, batch size 32 for ID train set and 64 for the uncertainty dataset.
 During fine-tuning, we use 27,000 images per epoch, 9,000 of which are labeled ID train examples and the rest are from the uncertainty dataset.
 Finally, we use $\lambda = 0.5$ for all experiments, as in ~\cite{hendrycks2018deep}, without any additional hyper-parameter tuning.

 \item \textbf{Dataset train/val split}: For all methods except outlier exposure and energy based fine-tuning, we use 40,000 out of the 50,000 train examples for training and 10,000 train examples for validation.
 Note that outlier exposure and energy based fine-tuning uses weights pre-trained with all 50,000 training examples, which puts our method in disadvantage.